Jaglan T-13 at Asia-Pacific; World No. 1 Nakajima leads | Sports-Games

 The other two Indians who made the cut -- Milind Soni and Akshay Neranjan shot 71 each and were placed T-24 and T-37 respectively.

-Nakajima (67) moved to the top of the leaderboard and held a slender one-shot lead over the two-time champion Lin Yuxin of China and the overnight leader Jin Bo (69), who is trying to emulate his brother Jin Cheng by winning the AAC.
+Nakajima (67) moved to the top of the leaderboard and held a slender one-shot lead over the two-time champion Lin Yuxin of China.

+The overnight leader Jin Bo (69), who is trying to emulate his brother Jin Cheng by winning the AAC, slipped to T-3 with Sam Choi of Korea.

 Jin Cheng won in 2015 and Bo accompanied him to Augusta National.